Profile information Member settings

 SaaS is a way of delivering a software product to customers, whereby the product is accessed by the customer via the internet.
 Access to the product (ie the service) is usually provided to the customer in exchange for either a subscription fee or a fee paid per use.
 This differs from the provision of software services by allowing customers to actually download and install the software on their own computing systems.
 SaaS customers can be individuals or businesses.

-A SaaS product exists in the cloud (ie a network of remote servers, rather than local servers or hardware).
-It is operated and maintained in a centralised manner by the service provider (ie the business providing the software product) rather than by its various users (ie the provider’s customers) individually.
-Essentially, a customer purchasing SaaS will be paying to use the seller’s services, rather than paying to ‘have’ their product (eg as you would have if you purchased a word processing programme on a CD-ROM years ago).
+A SaaS product exists in the cloud (ie a network of remote servers) rather than on local servers or hardware.
+It is operated and maintained in a centralised manner by the service provider (ie the business providing the software product) rather than individually by its various users (ie the provider’s customers).
+Essentially, a customer purchasing SaaS will be paying to use the seller’s services rather than paying to ‘have’ their product (eg as you would have if you purchased a word processing programme on a CD-ROM years ago).

 Some examples of types of software that are often provided as SaaS include: